galacticmob/tugger-system/README.md

 ## what is tugger

-`tugger` is a very small and very fast Linux distribution intended to be used as a base to build your PDA ROM or bare metal OS.
+`tugger` is a very small and very fast OS intended to be used as a base to build Galaxy.PRC

-It typically does not require installation and runs completely from RAM.
+It typically installs in seconds and runs completely from RAM.

 It provides only a container runtime and basic system initialisation services.
 It does not provide any management middleware, instead, you are expected to roll your own.
 Node.js is included as a convienient framework for building an API using web technologies (an example is available here [tugger-service](https://github.com/kxes/tugger-service)).
-Fluent Bit is included to centralise logging and metric collection, avoiding exhausting memory when running from a ram disk.
+Fluent Bit is included to centralise logging and metric collection, avoiding exhausting memory when running from VFS.

 The default build system includes: